OpenData-tu/documentation/07-Database.md

 - location: where has the datapoint been recorded

 Those are acutally the only information we need to store, besides the individual measurements.
 We do acutally store some more information, but regarding the common usecases for searches those two datapoints are enough for environemental data.
-Please refer to the full data-model in the appedix for more information.
+Please refer to the full data-model in the project wiki for more information.

 This data-model has multiple advantages:
 - it keeps the data provenance